 To avoid this, you can separate your hair into small sections that are easier to dry so you can steer clear of excess heat and further damage.

-Pulling on your hair with a brush while blow-drying can break off the ends of your tresses.
+Pulling on your hair with a brush while blow-drying can break off the ends of your strands.
 It can also stretch the hair shaft and lead to fracture.

 Instead, detangle your hair before blow-drying by using a wide-tooth comb or hair pick.
 Start at the bottom and work your way up so that you’re addressing the lowest tangles first.

 Every hair type is unique, and that’s why it’s important to use a brush designed to work with your specific texture and hair density.
-Many people blow-dry their hair with a brush that isn’t for their hair, which can harm the hair follicles.
+Many people blow-dry their hair with a brush that isn’t for their hair, which can sometimes cause breakage.